 Lower Maintenance Gardening……..letting the ‘genius loci’ speak to you

-So what are the factors that give it interest and attractiveness?
+What are the factors that give New American designs interest and attractiveness?

 - masses of ornamental grasses